 What is it?

 Agricultural plastics in Saskatchewaninclude: grain bags, twine, net wrap, silage plastic, seed bags,pesticide and fertilizer containers.
 Although these materials are important in helping farmers produceand store their crops, they can have negative impacts on the environment if not handled properly.
+Currently, of these products, only grain bags and pesticide containers are recycled in Saskatchewan.
 In 2014, Saskatchewan farmers recycled almost 85,000 kg of plasitc grain bags - the weight equivalent to 47 4WD tractors.

 What is the issue?